inkVerb/VIP/401-shell/Lesson-09.md

 *Avoid writing code in too many different shells because your code may not work on all machines*

 *Generally,:*
-- `[ "$QUOTING_VARIABLES" ]` in a test is required in BASH, not Bourne shell
-- `"$QUOTING_VARIABLES"` is generally wise every time they are called
-- `VARIABLE="quotting variable values"` is generally wise every time they are set
-- The safest habit is to always "quote", usually "double quote"; if you have problems try 'single quotes'
 - `sh` (Bourne shell) *is simple, though mostly standard*
   - arithmetic comparison must use alphabet operators [`-lt`, `-gt`, `-le`, `-ge`, `-eq`, `-ne`]
   - arrays **are not** allowed in variables